-- (a) All game suspension penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and JV will be suspended from all games until he has served the suspension in the division where the infraction occurred.
-The number of post-season games served is subject to review by the Commissioner. - (c) Any unserved regular-season game suspensions carry over to the year-end tournaments and the following season.
+- (a) All game suspension penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and Jr. Varsity will be suspended from all games until the player has served the suspension in the division where the infraction occurred. - (c) Any unserved regular-season game suspensions carry over to the year-end tournaments and the following season. - (d) Any unserved game suspensions by a non-returning player will be served by the team's coach.
+The number of games served is subject to review by the Commissioner.

-- (d) Any unserved game suspensions by a non-returning player will be served by the team's coach.
-The number of games served is subject to review by the Commissioner. - (e) All major and/or match penalties incurred by a player during League and non-League play will be applied to USA Hockey progressive suspensions. - (f) Coaches accessed a game suspension for 15 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. - (h) Players given a penalty for leaving the bench to join an altercation (USA Hockey Rule 629a) will be accessed two game misconducts.
-(This is above and beyond the USA Hockey penalty of a major plus a game misconduct.)
+- (e) All major and/or match penalties incurred by a player during League and non-League play will be applied to USA Hockey Progressive Suspensions. - (f) Coaches accessed a game suspension for 15 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete.